scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The following three figures show how intra-ISD PCB propagation works, from the ISD's core AS down to child ASes.
 Interface identifiers of each AS are numbered with integer values while ASes are described with an upper case letter for the sake of illustration.
 Arrows represent the PCB propagation direction.

 In {{figure-3a}} below, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
-Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).
+Core AS X adds the respective egress information to the PCBs when sending them off, as shown in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).

 ~~~aasvg
                            +-------------+